eagletrt/micro-libs/mcp23017/README.md

 - [x] Find the device address.
 - [x] Choose a timeout value for the I²C transmissions.
 - [x] Understand what register you need to read from or write to.
-  - the header file contains useful defines for each register.
+  - the header file contains a define for each register address
 - [x] Read a register
   - Using the I²C library from STM, read the register from the peripheral and store the value in a local variable.
   - If you need to know the value of a register for a single pin you can use the dedicated function `mcp23017_get_register_bit()` on the local copy